Fitzroy Iron Works: Historical context

 When the Fitzroy Iron Works were put up for sale at the end of 1869, it seemed like the end for iron-making at Mittagong.
 Yet, in the early 1870s, conditions had never been better for the prospects of the iron works.

 There was a strong demand for iron worldwide, and in Australia there were now many iron-working factories and foundries that were manufacturing iron products, yet most pig-iron and wrought iron was being imported.
 The New South Wales governments of the period favoured 'free trade' over 'protection' of local industry.
-However, the demand for iron became so strong in Australia that the price of imported pig-iron increased, from £4 10s.per ton in 1870 to £9 per ton in 1873, greatly advantaging locally manufactured iron.
+The price of imported pig-iron increased, from £4 10s.per ton in 1870 to £9 per ton in 1873, greatly advantaging locally manufactured iron.

 The spread of the railway network in New South Wales both increased the demand for rails and made transport faster and cheaper.
 The railway from Sydney had reached Mittagong in March 1867 and it reached Marulan—where the old company had obtained its limestone—in August 1868.

 The blast furnace had been upgraded by Levick, before the works closed in 1869.
 Although of an antiquated design, it was now significantly more efficient.
 The puddling furnaces and rolling mills had until recently been in production, and there remained in the Mittagong area at least some of the experienced workforce.

 Coal remained a problem to be addressed, but by July 1868, the Cataract Coal Mine, had opened near Berrima, and the company had recognised the potential of its coal seams.

 The production of rails for the rapidly expanding railway network was an opportunity, but iron rails were becoming obsolete.
 Steel rails were more expensive but also more durable.
 Under the Engineer-in Chief, John Whitton during the 1870s, the N.S.W. railways had begun to use steel rails, which it was necessary to import—mainly from England.
 Fitzroy's antiquated plant could make wrought iron but not steel, and its production volumes were relatively low.
 Rail manufacture would require a significant capital expenditure, particularly to make steel by the Bessemer process and roll it into the heavy rails needed by the railways.

 It had always been difficult to raise capital for the works within Australia, and this became even harder, after the foreclosure and the failure to sell the works in 1869.
 In March 1870, there had been an undefended court case to recover the amount owing—£12,452 11s 6d—to the Bank of New South Wales.
 A meeting had been held to wind up the Fitzroy Iron Works Company in February 1870.
 If the works were to be restarted, new capital would be needed to clear the company's debts, purchase the assets, and provide working capital.